 - Overall accessibility tools like WAVE can help you get started with the many accessibility checks.

-When choosing my own brand colors and the color palettes for my clients, I use the accessible color matrix as a way to see how my colors interact with one another and which applications and combinations I can use.
+When choosing my brand colors and the color palettes for my clients, I use the accessible color matrix to see how my colors interact with one another and which applications and combinations I can use.

-Thanks to this matrix I can know to stick to white text over or as a background for my berry, emerald and aubergine colors and that my chartreuse color only has sufficient contrast when paired with the dark shades, never with white.
+Thanks to this matrix I can know to stick to Canary Green and Limpet Shell text over or as a background for my Racer green or Cyber Leaf colors and that my Sulfur color only has sufficient contrast when paired with the dark shades, never with light.
 This allows me to design collateral where the contrast is always high enough for comfortable reading, with black text on white, white text on black and having accent colors to go with either.

 Just remember, no automated resource can do better than you and your common sense, so use them wisely.